neednotapply/Cloud-Scraper/README.md

 | app.goto.com/meeting | 9 digits |
 | reddit.com | 6 (posts parsed for media link) |

-Reddit posts are treated like redirects to the linked image or video.
+Reddit posts are treated like redirects to the linked image or video and the media is uploaded directly when possible.

 ```
 {